tyconsulting/blog.tyang.github.io/_posts/2015-06-10-collecting-configmgr-logs-to-microsoft-operation-management-suite-the-nice-way.md

 	<li>Write to DW DB: ‘Microsoft.SystemCenter.DataWarehouse.PublishEventData’</li>
 	<li>Write to OMS (OpInsights): ‘Microsoft.SystemCenter.CollectCloudGenericEvent’</li>
 </ul>
-However, to go one step further, since there are so many input parameters we need to specify for the Data Source module, and I want to hide the complexity for the users (your System Center administrators), I have created my own data source modules, and “wrapped” the NiCE data source module ‘NiCE.LogFile.Library.Advanced.Filtered.LogFileProvider.DS’ inside my own data source module.
+However, to go one step further, since there are so many input parameters we need to specify for the Data Source module, and I want to hide the complexity for the users (your System Center administrators), I have created my own data source modules, and "wrapped" the NiCE data source module ‘NiCE.LogFile.Library.Advanced.Filtered.LogFileProvider.DS’ inside my own data source module.
 By doing so, I am able to hardcode some common fields that are same among all the rules we are going to create (i.e. the regular expression, etc.).
 Because the regular expression for ConfigMgr client logs and server logs are different, I have created 2 generic data source modules, one for each type of log – that you can use when creating your event collection rules.

 When creating your own event collecting rules, you will only need to provide the following information:
 <ul>